Subscribe to stay on top of our latest content!

 You may also want to consider what can be done to make your customers more loyal.
 Loyalty schemes involve providing a freebie once multiple purchases have been made.
 For instance, Waterstones have their Waterstones Plus scheme.
 For every £10 you spend you earn a stamp, and 10 stamps gives you £10 credit.
 This means, customers need to spend £100 to get £10 back, the equivalent of 10 per cent.
 However, the way they’ve created the scheme encourages customers to return, rather than simply offering 10 per cent off one purchase.

 Once that first purchase is made and an email address has been collected, a welcome message should be sent out within a month.
-These messages are critical to keep the communication channel open with the new customer and it’s thought that they are five times more likely to re-engage during the first three months than during any other time, so this period is crucial when trying to retain customers.
+These messages are critical to keep the communication channel open with the new customer: it’s thought that they are five times more likely to re-engage during the first three months than during any other time, so this period is crucial when trying to retain customers.

-Hopefully, as the user makes more purchases, you will be able to spot certain details about them that can be used within future communication.
+Hopefully, as the customer makes more purchases, you will be able to spot certain details about them that can be used within future communication.
 For instance, a customer who has purchased a dog bed and a chew toy is likely to own a dog.
 Therefore, you may wish to send monthly marketing emails full of offers on dog food or inviting them to subscribe to your pet club.
 You could even offer them a free downloadable guide that contains information on looking after a dog.
 This type of targeted communication will be much more effective and appreciated than a mass email that isn’t tailored to the customer.

-You should also use data to understand how you should be communicating with your customer based on their preferences and habits.
+You should also use data to understand how you should be communicating with your customers based on their preferences and habits.
 Would it be better to send out a printed brochure instead of an email?
 Perhaps a phone call might be ideal.

 Don’t forget that good communication stretches as far as social media too.
 You should aim to reply to any tweets and comments, whether it’s helping the customer out or simply thanking them for their order.